Personal storytelling both informs and improves everything you create.

 🎓 guest chef Ann Handley on using personal story

 Ann is the author of the WSJ bestseller, Everybody Writes, as well as Content Rules.
-She’s also a Partner at MarketingProfs and a globally touring keynote speaker.
+She’s also a Partner and the Chief Content Officer at MarketingProfs and a globally touring keynote speaker.
+Her newsletter reaches over 50k readers each edition.
+Ann visited the Kitchen for a members-only chat and Q&A.

 personal storytelling prompts